Navin-singh-bhandari/islington-college/README.md

 # islington-college
-this is my second repository /n author - nabin
+this is my second repository <br> author - nabin